RiverCity class action

 The poor traffic flows had a disastrous impact on RiverCity's finances, leading to RiverCity being placed in administration on 25 February 2011 less than a year after the Clem7 tunnel opened with investors' securities rendered worthless.
-Maurice Blackburn represents over 650 investors and seeks to recover collective losses of more than $150 million.
+Maurice Blackburn represents over 1000 investors and seeks to recover collective losses of more than $150 million (not including interest).
 Litigation funder IMF Bentham Limited is supporting the class action.

 The case against AECOM Australia and RiverCity

 The class action alleges that AECOM made its forecasts without reasonable grounds, and left critical information out of its report in RiverCity's Product Disclosure Statement (PDS).
 RiverCity investors acquired their units in RiverCity in reliance on the information in the PDS including AECOM's forecasts and were misled by AECOM into thinking that the proposed tunnel project would have a large patronage and accordingly be a good investment.